mikaelmattsson/mikaelmattsson.github.io/_posts/2014-06-20-working-with-npm-globally.md

 layout: post
 title: Working With NPM Globally
 color: '#f27a86'
+excerpt: NPM has become a big part of my everyday coding.
+Here is a list of commands that is necessary to know when working with NPM globally.
 ---

 Tools like [Node Packaged Modules](https://npmjs.org/), also known as **npm** and **npmjs**, has become a big part of my everyday coding.
 Either if you're working with command line tools like [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) or building [Node.js](http://nodejs.org/) apps, you always find your self having a great time.
 Everything just works.